Skip to main content

 Before you begin, ensure you have:

-• A CoreWeave organization with AI Object Storage enabled
+• A CoreWeave organization with AI Object Storage enabled.

-• Administrator privileges for your organization (the IAM Admin role and Object Storage Admin role, or equivalent legacy access)
+• Administrator privileges for your organization (the IAM Admin role and Object Storage Admin role, or equivalent legacy access).

-• The CoreWeave organization ID (find this on the Settings page in Cloud Console)
+• The CoreWeave organization ID (find this on the Settings page in Cloud Console).

-• Your AWS CLI version updated to at least 2.33.2.
-If using Python SDKs, make sure your SDK is at least boto3 >= 1.42.5.
+• AWS CLI version 2.33.2 or later.
+If you use Python SDKs, make sure your SDK is at least boto3 >= 1.42.5.

-• An OIDC Identity Provider capable of issuing JWTs with the required claims (see Required OIDC claims)
+• An OIDC Identity Provider capable of issuing JWTs with the required claims (see Required OIDC claims).

 Step 1: Configure your OIDC provider